Binary-Shade/e-commerce-reactjs/README.md

 ### Adding Items to the Cart

 Browse through the list of available products.
-To add an item to your cart, simply click the "Add to Cart" button next to the desired product.
+To add an item to your cart, click the "Add to Cart" button next to the desired product.

 ### Removing Items from the Cart